 - Price: Adults: £17.50 (€20.80)

-- Address: Kensington Gardens, London W8 4PX, United Kingdom
+- Address: Kensington Gardens, London W8 4PX, UK

-After visiting the palace, I recommend you to spend some time exploring the surroundings of Kensington Gardens.
+After visiting the palace, I recommend spending some time exploring the surroundings of Kensington Gardens.
 It is a beautiful green space highly recommended for a stroll.

 Probably the most striking monument in the park is the Albert Memorial, a giant monument to Prince Albert who died of typhoid fever in 1861, leaving his wife, Queen Victoria, very affected.